 - 1. Power off your system and unplug your power cable. - 2.
-Locate the onboard battery as shown below. - 3.
-Using a tool such as a pen or a small screwdriver, push the battery lock outwards to unlock it.
+Locate the onboard battery as shown below. - unlock it.
 Once unlocked, the battery will pop out from the holder. - 4.
 Remove the battery.

 Proper Battery Disposal

 Please handle used batteries carefully.
 Do not damage the battery in any way; a damaged battery may release hazardous materials into the environment.
 Do not discard a used battery in the garbage or a public landfill.
 Please comply with the regulations set up by your local hazardous waste management agency to dispose of your used battery properly.